 This means your first step in becoming a professional stager is to learn what it takes to create an amazing curb appeal.
 Focus on every aspect from the cleanliness of the yard to the feeling potential buyers get when they walk up to the front door.

 Once you have a basic understanding of the biggest areas of opportunity, it’s time to get to work.
 Research the latest home staging trends and take the time to look into different courses you can take, with or without certification.

 Then, hit the books!

 3. Understand the Psychology of Home Staging

-It’s one thing to earn a certificate that says you’re a professional home stager, and another to provide high-quality home staging that can create the results a seller is looking for.
+It’s one thing to earn a home staging certification that says you’re a professional home stager, and another to provide high-quality home staging that can create the results a seller is looking for.